digital-fabric/polyphony/docs/main-concepts/exception-handling.md

     spin do
       spin do
         raise 'foo'
-      end.await
-    end.await
-  end.await
-end.await
+      end
+      sleep
+    end
+    sleep
+  end
+  sleep
+end

+sleep
 ```

-In this example, there are four fibers, nested one within the other.
-An
+In the above example, four nested fibers are created, and each of them, except
+for the innermost fiber, goes to sleep for an unlimited duration.
+An exception
-exception is raised in the inner most fiber, and having no exception handler,
+is raised in the innermost fiber, and having no corresponding exception handler,
-will bubble up through the different enclosing fibers, until reaching the
+will propagate up through the enclosing fibers, until reaching the
 top-most level, that of the root fiber, at which point the exception will cause
-the program to halt and print an error message.
+the program to abort and print an error message.

 ## MoveOn and Cancel - Interrupting Fiber Execution